ofiwg/libfabric/man/fi_opx.7.md

   Default is 1.

 *FI_OPX_PKEY*
 : Integer.
 Partition key, a 2 byte positive integer.
-Default is 0x8001
+Default is the Pkey in the index 0 of the Pkey table of the unit and port on which context is created.

 *FI_OPX_SL*
 : Integer.
 Service Level.
 This will also determine Service Class and Virtual Lane.
 Default is 0